jimbateson7/unseen-dashboard/README.md

 * I have used native date inputs for the datepickers, however, there are known accessibility issues with these, such as keyboard date selection.
 With more time I would have looked into accessibility packages there may be out there making them a more custom element
     * The date inputs also don't look too great on mobile (tested iOS Safari).
 Tried to customise them a little but not quite working
 * I would like to make the candidate average cards overflow on mobile, so can swipe through them rather than them stack, as does add a lot to page height.
 But would also be something that would want to investigate if these pages are visited on mobile etc
+* Would ideally locally host the custom font rather than using Google Fonts